anvis/GenAI/GenAI/Notes/02-Word Embedding.md

 Denotational semantics is crucial for formal verification and correctness in programming, while distributional semantics helps in tasks like word similarity, machine translation, and sentiment analysis.

+Before embedding words as vectors, it is important to consider what meaning is trying to be encoded.
+Most linguists think about meaning as being the representation of an idea by a word or group of words.
+This is called denotational semantics, and is just one way to define the meaning of words.

+For NLP, it is often more helpful to think of the meaning of a word as being determined by the words that frequently co-occur (i.e. words that often appear before or after the word).
+This is a concept called distributional semantics